 In this way, Afrimac’s general objective is to improve the knowledge of existing business opportunities in the international arena.
 On the one hand, it is proposed to act in specific sectors with high added value such as water and renewable energies.
 Thus, actions have been taken to increase the knowledge of these sectors and encourage business cooperation.
-At this point, we should highlight the celebration, in November of last year, of Africagua: an international meeting focused on water and renewable energies that brings together the public and private sector to seek and develop opportunities in the countries of West Africa, with the organization of the Government of the Canary Islands, the Cabildo de Fuerteventura, Casa África and the Chamber of Commerce, Industry and Navigation of Fuerteventura.
+At this point, we should highlight the celebration, in November of last year, of Africagua: an international meeting focused on water and renewable energies that brings together the public and private sector to seek and develop opportunities in the countries of West Africa, with the organization of the Government of the Canary Islands, the Island Council of Fuerteventura, Casa África and the Chamber of Commerce, Industry and Navigation of Fuerteventura.

 On the other hand, in order to increase commercial exchanges at an international level, work networks have been set up based on a technological platform that serves as a meeting point between the needs generated in African countries and the search for suppliers and even financing. for them.